When Do You Need A Root Canal?

 Will you file my Dental Insurance?

-Yes, we will call or email for your dental benefits.
-This is never a guarantee of coverage but it does help to estimate your cost for your dental care.
+Yes, we will verify your dental benefits.
+This is never a guarantee of coverage or payment but it does help to estimate the cost of your dental care.
 We will file your claim to your dental provider on the day of service and ask that you pay your deductible and co-payment.
 Once we receive your Explanation of Benefits and insurance check, we will post this to your account.
-If there is still any amounts due, a statement will be sent to you for payment.
+If there is still any amounts due, a statement will be emailed to you for payment.
 Remember, we can only estimate what your insurance company will pay.
-Please check our website for the insurance companies that we participate with and are considered “In-Network” with.

 Do you accept payment plans?